 Before you start working on repairs and repainting your furniture, you need to start with a clean slate.
 Power-washing your furniture or scrubbing it with a degreaser or mild soap and water will clear off any dirt and residue that may have collected over the years.
 This step is crucial.
 If you don’t have a clean surface, the dirt and grime can prevent the paint from going on smoothly and cause premature chipping or peeling.

-If you don’t scrape off the peeling paint, your new paint will not lay smooth.
+If you don’t scrape off the peeling paint, your new coat of paint will not be flat and smooth.
 And, along with not looking great, it sets it up to peel again.
 Simply use a wire brush to scrub your furniture.
 If you are working with wood and see cracks or gouges, fill them in with the wood putty.
 To finish getting the peeling paint off, use sandpaper to smooth out any rough edges.

-While some furniture may be solid without any fasteners holding it together, most outdoor furniture has specific connection points using either glue or fasteners.
+While molded plastic or true wrought iron furniture don’t have any fasteners, most outdoor furniture has specific connection points using either glue or fasteners.
 Replacing these fasteners can be tricky.
 Make sure you choose a fastener that matches the current one or your furniture may become wobbly or unstable.
 The easiest way to do this is to take one of the screws to the store so you can match it.
 If your screw was stripped or rusted through, take it to your local McCoy’s.
 Our team members can help you find a replacement or walk you through the options of fixing a stripped screw hole.

-Now that you’ve made any necessary repairs, you are ready to repaint your outdoor furniture and get it looking nice and new, increasing the curb appeal of your home and giving you a relaxing place to enjoy your neighborhood.
+Now that you’ve made any necessary repairs, you are ready to repaint your outdoor furniture and get it looking nice and new, increasing the curb appeal of your home and giving you a comfortable place to relax.

 Priming is one of the most important steps you can take when painting.
 Primer helps paint stick to slippery surfaces, go on more smoothly, and reduces the amount of paint needed to be applied to porous surfaces like wood.
 Additionally, primer allows the paint color to go on more evenly and keep the color saturated.
 One coat of primer should be enough, but if your surface is especially porous, it may be helpful to apply a second coat.